 FRUITS AND VEGETABLES

 If you are not nauseated, then smoothies or juices may digest more easily.
 Bananas are known for aiding in diarrhea.
-Brightly colored fruits and vegetables are also a great source of vitamins that your iPRmmune system needs to function, like vitamin c.
-Sulphurous Veggies pack an extra punch by supporting your liver to get rid of excess toxins- like viruses.
-Watch the fruit intake however as too much sugar of any kind can cause inflammation (making sore achy joints worse) and possibly depress the immune system.
+Brightly colored fruits and vegetables are also a great source of vitamins that your immune system needs to function, like vitamin c.
+Sulphurous veggies pack an extra punch by supporting your liver to get rid of excess toxins- like viruses.
+Watch the fruit intake however as too much sugar of any kind can cause inflammation (making sore achy joints worse) and possibly depress the immune system- so stick to whole fruits instead of juices.
+Think applesauce instead of apple juice, for instance.

 The right supplements can help support a healthy diet and immune system but some are better than others for supporting getting well from a cold or the flu.